-Phenytoin sodium is an antiepileptic drug.
 Phenytoin sodium is related to the barbiturates in chemical structure, but has a five-membered ring.
 The chemical name is 5,5-Diphenylhydantoin sodium salt, having a molecular weight of 274.25 and having the following structural formula and molecular formula:

-Extended phenytoin sodium capsules, USP 200 mg and 300 mg meet USP Dissolution Test 3.
+Extended phenytoin sodium capsules USP, 100 mg meet USP Dissolution Test 2.

-Phenytoin is an antiepileptic drug which can be used in the treatment of epilepsy.
+Phenytoin is an antiepileptic drug which can be useful in the treatment of epilepsy.
 The primary site of action appears to be the motor cortex where spread of seizure activity is inhibited.
 Possibly by promoting sodium efflux from neurons, phenytoin tends to stabilize the threshold against hyperexcitability caused by excessive stimulation or environmental changes capable of reducing membrane sodium gradient.
-This includes the reduction of posttetanic potentiation at synapses.
-Loss of posttetanic potentiation prevents cortical seizure foci from detonating adjacent cortical areas.
+This includes the reduction of post tetanic potentiation at synapses.
+Loss of post tetanic potentiation prevents cortical seizure foci from detonating adjacent cortical areas.
 Phenytoin reduces the maximal activity of brain stem centers responsible for the tonic phase of tonic-clonic (grand mal) seizures.

 The plasma half-life in man after oral administration of phenytoin averages 22 hours, with a range of 7 to 42 hours.
 Steady-state therapeutic levels are achieved at least 7 to 10 days (5 to 7 half-lives) after initiation of therapy with recommended doses of 300 mg/day.